-Maternity care coordination consists of the following maternity care related activities: talking with you about your medical or social needs; developing a plan of care designed to address those needs; help with referrals to appropriate providers and community resources as needed; following up with referrals to ensure the services are received; and revising the plan of care, as appropriate.
+Maternity care coordination consists of the following maternity care related activities:

+- Talking with you about your medical or social needs. - Developing a plan of care designed to address those needs. - Help with referrals to appropriate providers and community resources as needed.

+- Following up with referrals to ensure services are received. - Revising the plan of care as needed.

-Breastfeeding and offering your breastmilk are wonderful gifts that you can give your baby.
-The first few weeks can be tiring and difficult as you and baby are both learning to breastfeed.
-The first few weeks are important to establish your milk supply and can be a time when many moms stop breastfeeding.
-It is important to get help early before small concerns turn into big problems.
+Breastfeeding and offering your breast milk are wonderful gifts that you can give your baby.
+The first few weeks can be tiring and difficult as you and your baby both learn to breastfeed.
+The first few weeks are important to establish your milk supply and can be a time when many parents stop breastfeeding.
+It is important to get help early, before small concerns turn into big problems.
 For 24-hour help with any breastfeeding concern or problem, call the 24-hour Breastfeeding Hotline at 1-800-833-4642.
-We can also help you get a breast pump if you have decided to breast feed.
+We can also help you get a breast pump if you have decided to breastfeed.